microdotblog/indie-microblogging/Part 5/Your blog.md

 ----

 There are other options for Mastodon-compatible usernames, but with a focus on blogging.
 [Pleroma][7] bills itself as a “lightweight” fediverse server.
-[Microblog.pub][8] is a single-user microblogging server you can run yoursrelf.
+[Microblog.pub][8] is a single-user microblogging server you can run yourself.
 [Bridgy Fed][9] takes a similar approach to Micro.blog, gluing ActivityPub support into an existing blog.

+[In a blog post about the IndieWeb and the fediverse][10], Ben Werdmuller wrote that he was moving away from cross-posting to other services, instead keeping the focus on his own site, now that he can participate in the larger world of Mastodon instances:

+> I want my site to connect to the indieweb; to the fediverse; to people who are connecting via RSS; to people who are connecting via email.
+No more syndication to third parties.
+My own website sits in the center of my online identity, using open standards to communicate with outside communities.

 ActivityPub is now widely deployed and makes a great addition to most blog platforms, as long as there’s a solid foundation first with personal domain names, feeds, and IndieWeb standards.